How to Get Cast on ‘Saturday Night Live’

 Where can you find “Saturday Night Live” auditions and casting calls?

 “SNL” has never held open auditions; instead, the show seeks you out.
 Since the days of Dan Aykroyd and Gilda Radner, producers have plucked talented performers from the improv and standup scenes in major U.S. cities.
-Hubs include Chicago’s Second City and ImprovOlympic; New York’s the Comedy Cellar and the now-shuttered Upright Citizens Brigade Theatre (which has tentative plans to reopen under new management); and Los Angeles’ Groundlings, Laugh Factory, and the Comedy Store.
+Hubs include Chicago’s Second City and iO Improv; New York’s Comedy Cellar and the once-shuttered Upright Citizens Brigade Theatre (which has since reopened under new management!); and Los Angeles’ Groundlings, Laugh Factory, and the Comedy Store.

 How do you get noticed by “Saturday Night Live” producers?